envrtok/MyCyberNotes/TryHackMe/1-Cyber Security 101/2-Linux 101/12-🐧The Linux Architecture.md

-Of course!
-Let's spice up that Linux summary with some emojis! 🎉

-Here is the 4-layer Linux OS summary, now with more visual flair! ✨

-***

-### **The Linux Architecture 🐧: A Emoji-Powered Guide!**

 #### **1. Hardware Layer 💻🔌**
 *   **The physical stuff you can touch!**
 *   **Includes:** 🧠 CPU, 🧮 RAM, 💾 Hard Drives, 📡 Network Cards, ⌨️ Keyboard, 🖱️ Mouse.